-normal resolution would result in NXDOMAIN being returned.
+redirect Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.
 If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed then no substitution will occur.
-To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: "\.IN A 100.100.100.2" and "\.IN AAAA 2001:ffff:ffff::100.100.100.2".
-To redirect all Spanish names (under .ES) one would use similar entries but with the names "\.ES." instead of "\.".
-To redirect all redirect wildcard entries called "\.COM.ES.".
+To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff:100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ".IN A 100.100.100.2" and ".IN AAAA 2001:ffff:ffff::100.100.100.2".
+To redirect all Spanish names (under .ES) one would use similar entries but with the names ".ES." instead of ".".
+To redirect all commercial Spanish names (under COM.ES) one would use wildcard entries called ".COM.ES.".
 Note that the redirect zone supports all possible types; it is not limited to A and AAAA records.

-Redirect zones are used to provide answers to queries when
+Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal master and slave zones.
+Consequently, it is not currently possible to use rndc reload zonename to reload a redirect zone.
+However, when using rndc reload without specifying a zone name, redirect zones will be reloaded along with other zones. delegation-only This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
+Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
+This does not apply to the zone apex.
+This should not be applied to leaf zones. delegation-only has no effect on answers received from forwarders.
+See caveats in root-delegation-only.